Ranking Statistical Experiments via the Linear Convex Order and the Lorenz Zonoid: Economic Applications: Moral Hazard

 After the agent has chosen his action, a publicly observable signal $X$ taking values in $\cX=[\ux,\ox]$ is generated by an experiment $F$.
 The signal $X$ is distributed as $F(\cdot\mid\bdl)=\sum_{i=0}^n \delta_i F(\cdot\mid\theta_i)$.
 The principal (she) aims for the agent to select a target action $\bdl^*\in\td_n$.
 To achieve this, she chooses an incentive scheme $\hs:\cX\to\Delta(\mathbb{R})$ that maps signal realizations to lotteries over payments.
 If the agent selects $\bdl$ and receives a payment $s$, his utility is $u(s)-c(\bdl)$, and the principal incurs disutility $v(s)$.

-Our model is based on the state-space formulation introduced by \citet{wilson1967structure}, \citet{spence1971insurance}, and \citet{ross1973economic}.
-We extend that formulation in the spirit of \citet{hart1986theory}, who propose a framework in which the agent directly selects a signal distribution from a convex set.\footnote{See also \citet{georgiadis2020optimal}, \citet{georgiadis2024flexible}, and \citet{sinander2024optimism}.} In our model, we permit mixed actions, which can induce any signal distribution in the convex hull of distributions conditional on each $\theta\in\Theta$.\footnote{Our model can also be interpreted as a situation in which the principal requires the agent to allocate time across multiple tasks, as in \citet{holmstrom1991multitask}.} Finally, following \citet{grossman1983analysis}, we assume the agent's utility is additively separable in the payment and the cost of the selected action, and we restrict our attention to the problem of implementing a target action.
+Our model is based on the state-space formulation introduced by \citet{wilson1967structure}, \citet{spence1971insurance}, and \citet{ross1973economic}.\footnote{Section~5.1 of the \href{https://arxiv.org/pdf/2502.06530v1}{earlier version of this paper} studies the state-space formulation, in which the agent chooses some $\theta_i\in\Theta$ and cannot randomize.
+That formulation is nested in the present one by taking $c(\bdl)=\sum_{i=0}^n \delta_i c_i$, in which $c_i$ is the cost of choosing $\theta_i$.} We extend that formulation in the spirit of \citet{hart1986theory}, who propose a framework in which the agent directly selects a signal distribution from a convex set.\footnote{See also \citet{georgiadis2020optimal}, \citet{georgiadis2024flexible}, and \citet{sinander2024optimism}.} In our model, we permit mixed actions, which can induce any signal distribution in the convex hull of distributions conditional on each $\theta\in\Theta$.\footnote{Our model can also be interpreted as a situation in which the principal requires the agent to allocate time across multiple tasks, as in \citet{holmstrom1991multitask}.} Finally, following \citet{grossman1983analysis}, we assume the agent's utility is additively separable in the payment and the cost of the selected action, and we restrict our attention to the problem of implementing a target action.